21 - 22 & 24 - 25 November 2022 (Hybrid course)

 Teaching delivery format

-The live online sessions will take place in October/November, predominantly in the week starting on 22 November 2021.
+The live online sessions will take place in October/November, predominantly in the week starting on 21 November 2022.
 We encourage participants to book leave that week to follow the teaching.
-Asynchronous materials will be made available in early October and a ‘course launch webinar’ will be held for registered participants to introduce the course and help you get organised to maximize your learning experience.
+Asynchronous materials will be made available in October and a ‘course launch webinar’ will be held for registered participants to introduce the course and help you get organised to maximize your learning experience.

-Going through the asynchronous materials should take around 25-30 hours of study, and the live online sessions will take around 15-18 hours.
+Going through the asynchronous materials should take around 25-30 hours of study, and we highly encourage you to review as much as possible before the live teaching.
+The live teaching sessions will take approximately 20 hours, and will focus on discussions and Q&A partly based on the asynchronous materials.

-- Breastfeeding and solid food introduction - is there a window of opportunity for allergy prevention?
+- Is there a window of opportunity for allergy prevention?
+Practical management of early solid food introduction

 - Lower GI dysmotility disorders - diarrhoea, constipation and abdominal pain